 - The sample is relatively small.
-Care should be taken in interpreting results for small sub-groups. - The weights do not control for differential non-response according to any dimension except region, age and gender. - Direct taxes and social contributions are equally well simulated using both EESILC and EUSILC data. - Family benefits are simulated relatively well in all datasets and also pensions are recorded in the datasets reasonably well. - The simulation of the subsistence benefits is severely oversimulated, because the current model smoothes annual income over the months and the model is not able to capture the seasonal nature of subsistence benefits.
-Excluding the non take-up of subsistence assistance benefit from simulation results in higher income at the bottom of the income distribution compared to original dataset.
-Hence, we suggest to simulate subsistence benefit only in combination with non take-up modelling to reduce the extent of oversimulation.
+Care should be taken in interpreting results for small subgroups. - The weights do not control for differential non-response according to any dimension except region, age and gender. - Direct taxes and social contributions are equally well simulated using both EESILC and EUSILC data. - Family benefits are simulated relatively well with all datasets and also pensions are recorded in the datasets reasonably well. - The simulation of the subsistence benefits is severely oversimulated, because the current model smoothes annual income over the year and the model is not able to capture the seasonal nature of subsistence benefits.
+Excluding the non take-up of subsistence assistance benefit from simulation results in higher income at the bottom of the income distribution compared to the original dataset.
+Hence, we suggest that subsistence benefits are simulated in combination with non take-up modelling to reduce the extent of oversimulation.

-- The most urgent problem with the current model is that it does not take into account changing socio-economic structure of the population, especially decrease in unemployment in 2006-2007 and then drastic increase in 2009.
-One should be very cautious when using the current model to predict any absolute numbers that depend on unemployment for the years 2007-2009. - Simulations results show that despite of EESILC having more detailed data on benefits and some additional variables relevant for tax simulations, EESILC and EUSILC dataset yield very similar results, both in terms of monetary aggregates and income distributions.
+- The model tries to take into account an increase in unemployment in 2009-2011, by allowing the simulation of new unemployed.
+It improves the simulation results of social contributions, tax revenues, and unemployment benefits, especially for 2009.
+But as it is still at the development phase it should be used with caution. - Simulations results show that despite of EESILC having more detailed data on benefits and some additional variables relevant for tax simulations, EESILC and EUSILC dataset yield very similar results, both in terms of monetary aggregates and income distributions.
 Therefore for cross-country comparisons it should not matter which of the two datasets to use.
 On the other hand, if simulation or enhancement of detailed national policies are of interest then EESILC data might be preferential due to the availability of additional variables.